Resources: Examples of solar bylaws and solar moratorium in Massachusetts

 State subsidies make it very profitable for corporations to build large ground mounted solar projects.
 There is no state law to make sure these are properly sited.
-The only way to protect our forests, waterways and farmland is to use local zoning and home rule power.
+The only way to protect our communities, forests, waterways and farmland is to use local zoning and home rule power.

 Get your city or town to pass a strong solar zoning law.